MuhammadAlgshy/Django-accounts-package/README.md

 # About <a name = "about"></a>

-The project meant to help the use to use the access tokens generateted by third-party authentication provider (Google, Microsoft) to authentication with Djnago Applicaiton with viarty of option is the settings to customize.
+The project helps developers to use the access tokens generateted by third-party authentication provider (Google, Microsoft) to authentication with Djnago Applicaiton with viarty of option is the settings to customize.

 # Getting Started <a name = "getting_started"></a>